 I’m Turner G. Cowles, and I am a multimedia journalist.
 I was born in Fairhope, Ala. and raised in Naples, Fla.
-I worked for FAMU’s TV20, FSU’s student radio station, newspaper and the local ABC television affiliate.
-Now, I live in New York City’s Morningside Heights neighborhood while I attend Columbia University Graduate School of Journalism.
+During undergrad at Florida State and Florida A&M Universities, I worked for FAMU’s TV20, FSU’s student radio station, newspaper and the local ABC television affiliate.
+After graduating, I attended Columbia University’s Graduate School of Journalism.
+I now work for a social video news startup in New York called NowThis News.

 I have worked in every traditional medium, starting with radio, moving to newspaper and, just before graduating from FSU, anchoring a live, weekday television newscast.
 At FSU, I was part of the editorial team that pushed our campus newspaper’s web presence on fsunews.com.
 The FSView & Florida Flambeau is one of the most widely circulated college newspapers, and we quickly set a goal of 100,000 page hits per month – ambitious, but with 40,000 students it did not seem unreasonable.
 Since graduation, the general manager has pegged me to return to work as the content supervisor, responsible for web content.